akki2825/akkikek.github.io/_pages/about.md

 **Sense Infinity Technologies (2016)**

 - Designed and Developed a Cross-Platform Food Delivery Application written with AngularJS (Ionic Framework and Cordova).
-- Involved in building backened for a restaurant booking application using PHP (Laravel).
+- Involved in building backend for a restaurant booking application using PHP (Laravel).

 **Maruti Suzuki (2014)**